ericwq/nvide/reference.md

 Now, you can execute the following command to create the `compile_commands.json` file.

 - Note the `-DCMAKE_EXPORT_COMPILE_COMMANDS=YES` option is used.
-- You can ignore the fatal error reported by cmake.
+- You can ignore the fatal error reported by `cmake`.
 - Also note the `compile_commands.json` file is located in `.Release` directory.
 The link command set the root directory for `clangd`.

 ```sh